antazoey/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 - `Square`
 - `Round`

 These are best illustrated with a sample program.
-The **SkiaSharp Lines and Paths** section of the [**SkiaSharpFormsDemos**](/samples/xamarin/xamarin-forms-samples/skiasharpforms-demos) program begins with a page titled **Stroke Caps** based on the [`StrokeCapsPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Paths/StrokeCapsPage.cs) class.
+The **SkiaSharp Lines and Paths** section of the sample program begins with a page titled **Stroke Caps** based on the [`StrokeCapsPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Paths/StrokeCapsPage.cs) class.
 This page defines a `PaintSurface` event handler that loops through the three members of the `SKStrokeCap` enumeration, displaying both the name of the enumeration member and drawing a line using that stroke cap:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)